wp-plugins/nksnow/readme.txt

 == Changelog ==
 = 0.8.0 =
- * New mode for ballons: images float upwards now.
+ * New mode for ballons: the images can float upwards now.
- * New images: balloons by <a href="http://desperatelyseekingwp.com">Desperately Seeking WordPress</a>.
+ * Added new images: balloons.
+Thanks to <a href="http://desperatelyseekingwp.com">Desperately Seeking WordPress</a> for the images and the idea.
- * Added changelog using the new format.
+ * This changelog was changed to the new format.
 = 0.7.6 =
  * Small update + fix.<br />
 = 0.7.5 =